Pull-Ups Benefits – Introduction

 Here are a few pull-up variations that will help you score your first pull-up and increase the number of pull-ups you can do in a single set.

-Using a band makes pull-ups easier by temporarily reducing your bodyweight.
+Using a band makes pull-ups easier by temporarily reducing your body weight.

-Simply loop the band over your pull-up bar and kneel or stand in it.
+Loop the band over your pull-up bar and kneel or stand in it.

-Use a thinner resistance band to get build pull-up strength until you can wean yourself off of elastic bands entirely and do your first unaided pull-up.
+Use a thinner resistance band to build pull-up strength until you can wean yourself off of elastic bands entirely and do your first unaided pull-up.